 Bunnies need a constant supply of water.
 We give our bunnies water in a water bottle.
 Some people say that bunnies need to have bowls of water.
 We believe either is good and works.
 It just depends on your preference and where they are going to live.
 A water bowl will be easy to keep up if they are inside.
 If they are outside like ours, we use water bottles to keep the water fresh and clean, which is always thawed in the winter.
 We use this water bottle in the winter.
 In the summer, we buy bigger water bottles that last longer while they drink more water.

 Bunnies need a constant supply of hay.
 You want to give them Timothy Hay or Orchard Grass.
 Alfalfa hay can be used as a treat but not as their main course.
 Their hay intake needs to be 80% of their food intake.
 A good rule of thumb is a bunch as big as the rabbit a day.
-Then you need to get rabbit pellet feed to supplement the rest.
+Then, you need to get rabbit pellet feed to supplement the rest.
 We let our bunnies free eat and have not had any issues with obesity.

 Room to Explore

 Great Outdoor Option: This is the hutch we used for our outdoor bunny before building our own.
-It is nice and now we use it to house bunnies in transition.
+It is nice, and now we use it to house bunnies in transition.
 It’s lasted and is durable for the price.

 Please, please, please do not let your bunny live on a wire grid.
 Even if they have a pad for it to rest on, the wire beneath their feet will eventually hurt their feet.

 If you intend to house your bunny outside, they need to be used to the weather and have been transitioned outside.
 Please do not place a bunny that has been inside for its whole life and then immediately placed outside in winter.
 They will not be able to stay warm because their fur coats will not have grown in.
 If you intend to house your bunny outside, please move your bunny outside in the late spring/early summer.
-If you live in a place that has the same weather year-round, your bunny will be fine to be placed outside whenever.
+If you live in a place with the same weather year-round, your bunny will be fine to be placed outside whenever.

 Attention